 Research from M&S Money has revealed that Malta is the best inflation busting holiday destination in the Commonwealth.
 The cost of a week’s holiday on the Mediterranean island has risen by just £1 over the past year, making it an ideal destination for Brits wanting to see more of the Commonwealth in the Jubilee year.

-Those travelling to South Africa will find their travel money also stretches further this year as the exchange rate between sterling and rand is 6.12 per cent more favourable than last year with the overall cost of a week long trip (including flights) having risen by just 1.33 per cent.
+Those traveling to South Africa will find their travel money also stretches further this year as the exchange rate between sterling and rand is 6.12 percent more favourable than last year with the overall cost of a week-long trip (including flights) having risen by just 1.33 per cent.

 However, with the average week-long trip to a Commonwealth destination having risen by £103 per person (5.90 percent), from £1,747 to £1,850, over the past twelve months, it’s important to research not just the cost of the holiday flights and accommodation but also look into local costs and exchange rates to see which destinations offer the best value for money on arrival.

 Significant increases in New Zealand and Singapore mean they are now the two most expensive destinations.
 A trip to Singapore now costs £2,663 for a week, a 6.94 percent (£185) rise on last year, while New Zealand is £2,206 for a week, an increase of 8.79 percent (£193.91).
 The research revealed Singapore has the highest accommodation costs, while New Zealand has the most expensive flights.